 Grinding also gets magnified with only six floors to work with.
 Hitting a point where I wasn’t getting enough experience on one level, but I was getting my ass handed to me on the next, was common.
 Splitting the party up does help a bit.
 When I would get frustrated with one set of floors, working on the party of the other alignment would bring back some quicker leveling that scratched the itch to make progress.
 Sharing Neutral characters was the key to making this work.
 Since my heaviest hitters (Samurai, Mage) were always leveling, they had the power to protect the weaker characters while they caught up.

-Still, like the first game, you hit the wall around Level 9 and the grind begins in earnest.
+Yet like the first game, you hit the XP requirement wall around Level 9 and the grind begins in earnest.
 I really appreciated the Ship in Bottle and its ability to let me jump to the second Good and Evil levels.
 I could dip in, get wrecked in a few fights for better XP, and then limp back to Castle quickly enough.
-But it’s still a slog and I found myself less patient for the grind this time around.
+But it’s still a slog and I found myself less patient for the long grind this time around.
 This could be because I’d already done it – there was a level of curiosity in Wiz I about what was coming next for my characters, which was largely absent here because I now knew how the mechanics worked.
 I still plodded through, but I can see why people were willing to pay $40 for a cheat program.
 Simply put, middle character levels are miserable too.

 It wouldn’t be Wizardry without some bullshit “gotcha!” moments and I think some of the worst so far are present here.
 The first Evil level is a strange layout that takes advantage of Apple II Wizardry’s choice to seamlessly show the view through a teleport square.
 This is difficult to describe, but think of it as a portal.
 Instead of seeing the dead-end wall on your side, you see the path ahead on the other side of the portal.
 I mentioned in the first Wizardry how you could teleport without ever knowing you did and this is why.
 The majority of the level uses this effect to give the appearance of wide open room.
 As soon as you step forward, however, a wall appears behind you that corrals you into a narrow row.
 Repeat each time you step forward.
 It is a real mindfuck as you try to map it and it requires constant checking in with the Mage’s location spell.

 This one’s tough to judge, because while I do appreciate the richness they’ve put into this scenario and how there’s value in searching every corner of the levels, it doesn’t feel as balanced as the first Wizardry.
-Likewise, the first Wizardry has the slightly worst scenario of all three, but the best gameplay.
+Conversely, the first Wizardry has the slightly worst scenario of all three, but the best gameplay.
 This matters little when you’re still expected to play Proving Grounds first, but given that you technically can jump ahead to the third scenario, I wouldn’t advise that you do.

 As for the vets, well, we’re three games in now so you should be able to decide on your own if you want more.
 Legacy of Llylgamyn has the best scenario design so far and is the end of an era for your original characters.
 But it’s a tough grind this time, probably made worse by knowing just how far you need to go to get the next crucial spell, or watching another level up sequence where your caster fails to learn it.
 Memories of thwomping through Knight of Diamonds so much more easily make going back to pointy sticks for weapons and a couple of sparks for magic sting a little more when the inevitable frustrations show up.
 Ultimately up to you if you have the patience to see it through.